Exact Quantum Capacity of Decohering Channels in Arbitrary Dimensions: Abstract

 \section{Abstract}

-We derive exact analytical expressions for the quantum capacity of a broad class of decohering quantum channels of the form $\Lambda(\rho)=(1-x)\rho + x D(\rho)$, where $D(\rho)$ represents a structured decoherence process.
-These channels are shown to be degradable for all noise parameters and in arbitrary dimensions, yielding closed-form, single-letter capacity formulas.
+We derive exact analytical expressions for the quantum capacity of a \tr{broad subclasses of generalized dephasing channels of the form} $\Lambda(\rho)=(1-x)\rho + x D(\rho)$, where $D(\rho)$ represents a structured decoherence process. \tr{These channels are degradable for all noise parameters and in arbitrary dimensions}, yielding closed-form, single-letter capacity formulas.
 Our analysis includes fully decohering, block-decohering, and weakly decohering channels, the latter involving coherence preservation within overlapping subspaces.
 Surprisingly, even under maximal decoherence, the channel may retain nonzero capacity due to residual coherence structure.
 These results provide quantitative role for decoherence-free and partially coherent subspaces in preserving quantum information, offering guidance for encoding strategies in quantum memories and fault-tolerant quantum communication systems.